Monday, March 27, 2017

 Read Books Aloud

-Reading aloud is common practice with younger children who can’t read on their own, but it can be a useful learning tool for older kids as well.
+Reading aloud is a common practice with younger children who can’t read on their own, but it can be a useful learning tool for older kids as well.

 Listen to Audiobooks